Gissio/radpro/README.md

 ### Instructions

 * Remove the battery cover and batteries, remove the four screws holding the back case, remove the four screws holding the electronics board on the front case.
-* Remove the electronics board and make sure it looks like the following picture (if it doesn't, you probably have a different hardware version and this firmware will most likely break your device):
+* Remove the electronics board and make sure it looks like this (the Geiger-Müller tube might be larger and/or mounted differently):

 ![FS2011 circuit board](docs/img/fs2011-board.jpg)

+* If the board doesn't look like this, you probably have a different hardware version and this firmware will most likely break your device.
 * Solder the 4-pin header to XS1.
 * Optional mod: if the Geiger-Müller tube is mounted vertically like in the previous picture, use a heat gun/glue gun to align the Geiger-Müller tube to the holes of the back case.
 Be careful, the tube's glass is very delicate.
 * Optional mod: apply solder on the battery holder's pads so low-profile AA batteries make good electrical contact.